πŸ”How It Works

 Revocation and Expiration

-Manual revocation: Bluprynt or authorized regulators can revoke attestations if legal status or wallet control changes\
+• Manual revocation: Bluprynt or an authorized party can revoke an attestation if legal status or wallet control changes

-Tamper detection: Signature mismatches or invalid wallets automatically flag tokens as unauthenticated
+• Tamper detection: Invalid signatures or mismatched wallets can flag an asset as unauthenticated

 Last updated